Miksus/rocketry/docs/handbooks/config.rst

     - ``True``: Logs are always read when checking the statuses.
 Robust but less performant.
     - ``False``: If cached status found, it is used instead. (default)

-**silence_task_prerun**: Whether to silence errors occurred before running a task.
+**silence_task**: Whether to silence errors occurred before running a task or logging its status.

     If set as:

-    - ``True``: The scheduler does not crash on errors occurred on the startup of a task
+    - ``True``: The scheduler does not crash on errors occurred on the startup/logging of a task
     - ``False``: The scheduler crashes.
 Useful for debug but not for production. (default)

 **silence_cond_check**: Whether to silence errors occurred when checking conditions' values.